 Kiril Krendov, a member of the class of 2016 from Sofia, Bulgaria, will intern at Pearl Consulting in Zhuhai, China, through the program "InternChina."
 He is a double major in business administration and East Asian languages (Chinese concentration).
 During his three-month stay he will learn about different aspects of finance including mergers and acquisitions, initial public offerings, share listings of Chinese companies in the United States, foreign currency exchange rates, financial forecasting and financial modeling.
 In addition to one-on-one Chinese language classes, Krendov will stay with a local family and immerse himself in Chinese culture.
 He also plans to visit Hong Kong, Macau and Guangzhou.
 He is a member of W&L's Williams Investment Society and is on the marketing and lending committees of W&L's Community Financial Freedom.

-Grace Lee, a member of the class of 2015 from Boca Raton, Fla., will travel to Cameroon to serve as a volunteer in three different medical placements, arranged by the nonprofit organization "Love Volunteers."
+Grace Lee, a member of the class of 2015 from Boca Raton, Fla., travelled to Cameroon to serve as a volunteer in three different medical placements, arranged by the nonprofit organization "Love Volunteers."
 Lee is a biochemistry major with a minor in poverty and human capability studies and plans to pursue a medical degree and work with non-profit organizations.
-In addition to taking part in hospital activities such as taking blood pressure, assisting during rounds and observing surgical procedures, she may also have the opportunity to accompany medical personnel into rural communities for outreach programs to educate local people about sanitation, hygiene, nutrition and to provide first aid for small injuries.
-Lee is a Johnson scholar and a member of the Shepherd Student Faculty Board.
+She is a Johnson scholar and a member of the Shepherd Student Faculty Board.
 She is a head honor advocate for undergraduates, chemistry chair of W&L's Women in Technology and Science and health and disabled chair of the Nabors Service League.